shulele/SkyWatchr/README.md

 ## Installation

-It is highly recommended to use the [RStudio IDE].
-After installation of [R] and RStudio, please install the `devtools` package:
+If not installed yet, first install the `devtools` package:

 ```r